-Timothy was introduced on Paul’s second missionary journey in 1Timothy with this being recopied fourteen years later after the sojourn.
+Timothy was introduced on Paul’s second missionary journey in 1Timothy with this being recorded for canon fourteen years later after the sojourn.
 Scholars estimate Timothy was sixteen years old when Paul first meet him.
 At the time Paul wrote this letter, Timothy would be at least thirty years old.

 Timothy’s character exemplifies the type of leadership that is beyond reproach.
 It fit the criteria of having only one spouse, being temperate, self-controlled, respectable, hospitable, and able to teach.
 Church leaders were instructed to not give in to bouts of drunkenness, or be violent, but instead be gentle, not quarrelsome, and not a lover of money.
 He must manage his household well.
 The prohibition in 1Timothy 2:12 about the women of the Ephesus church is a contextual guideline addressing a specific situation.

-Most of my affiliations with denominations do not permit women to preach from the pulpit nor to be an overseer of the pastor.
-They can be Bible teachers, though, in more intimate settings.
+Most of religious affiliations with denominations do not permit women to preach from the pulpit nor to be an overseer of the pastor.
+However, women can be Bible teachers.
 The Bible speaks a lot to the roles of man and woman which should not be confused with equality in scripture (1Tim.
-2:4,4:10).
+2:4, 4:10).

-I don’t get too hung up on this gender mandate as there are plenty of other opportunities for women to serve in the church.
+I don’t get too hung up on this gender mandate (complementarianism versus or equalitarianism) as there are plenty of other opportunities for women to serve in the church.
 Quite frankly I find more constants on being a divorcee versus a woman serving in church.
 There is a caveat within churches of religious institutions.
 In addition to some higher governing body guidelines; the church’s organization is ultimately left to be run by the local pastor and congregation allowing opportunities for women to fill.
-Female leaders were held accountable to the same guidelines of leadership as the men.
+Female leaders are held accountable to the same guidelines of leadership as the men.